ilyakurdyukov/fpdoom/README.md

 * For phones without D-pad Center key (Nobby 170B) - up/down keys are used for fire.
 * If you don't like the controls - you can change it in [keytrn.c](fpdoom/keytrn.c).

+### Tweaks

+* Use `--scaler 3` option to `libc_server` on 128x160 screens to scale down by 1.5x instead of 2x, this will use the entire screen area but decrease the horizontal viewing angle (-25% total).
+* Use `--charger 2` option to `libc_server` so that the battery can be removed for the SC6531DA after the game is loaded, the game will continue to run on USB power.